gizmo385/dotfiles/README.md

 * Update the name in `.gitconfig`

+### Known Bugs in Dotfiles

+* The [cdof](https://github.com/gizmo385/dotfiles/blob/master/dotfiles/.scripts/cdof) script is a
+bit buggy and will most likely be rewritten.
+Currently, it doesn't support file paths where spaces are present in a file name.
+Its functionality is also hit or miss on OSX machines.

 ### Current Vim Plugins
 Here is an overview of the various plugins I have installed for Vim: